JesseWilliamson/jessewilliamson.github.com/_posts/2012-12-10-tdna-how-to-get-heard.md

 ---
 layout: post
-post-title: Things New Devs Ask: How To Get Heard
+post-title: Things New Devs Ask -  How To Get Heard
 synopsis: how a new dev can get their ideas heard
 ---